Finding a Winning Example of a 5 Paragraph Essay

 Your teacher and your school or college library may well have many examples of quality five paragraph essays.
 You may even be lucky enough to have a fellow student who's got a high mark for their five paragraph essays.
 But by far the largest resource is to be found online.

 There are websites which offer writing services for students including the offer of writing five paragraph essays.
 Many of these websites post examples of the quality of work they produce.
-Then there are the websites of schools and colleges who are proud of the work produced by the students and thus post online samples of this excellent work.
+Then there are the websites of schools and colleges who are proud of the work produced by the students and thus post free essay samples of this excellent work.

 You will certainly be able to find many examples of top quality five paragraph essays.
 But finding them is not an end in itself.
 To get the most benefit from these examples you need to study them asking particular questions.